 Mega is a cloud storage service, This is the successor of the famous Megaupload which the founder of both Kim Dotcom since the closure of Megaupload had already promised to raise the service again, but this time something better.

-Mega is faster and better, this service gives us the possibility to get an account participation which allows us to host up to 50 GB of files a great plus compared to its other competitors such as ADrive, Dropbox, Google Drive and OneDrive.
+Mega is faster and better, this service gives us the possibility to get an account Delivery to Italy takes one or two business days which allows us to host up to 50 GB of files a great plus compared to its other competitors such as ADrive, Dropbox, Google Drive and OneDrive.

 Like all cloud file services, we can access our data from any device with the simple requirement of using a browser and an internet connection.

 Given this, another of the great advantages of the service is that it has multiplatform clients, unlike some of its competitors which do not offer a client with native support for Linux.

 With this we have the possibility of being able to synchronize our file files from any device and have access to them from any of them.

 This time We will take the opportunity to install the official Mega client in our distribution of Linux with which we will be able to take advantage of those 50 Gb free of storage.

 The client is called MEGAsync and will be in charge of monitoring and synchronizing the information that we place in the folder that creates us within our system.